mapossum/spa/M2/README.md

 #Lecture
-##Week 2 – Looping, Branching and Functions
+##Meeting 2 – Looping, Branching and Functions
 ####Today we will discuss a number of topics related to logical flow of a computer program.
 The lecture notes are outlined below:

 1. Review of variables, operators, data types and functions